Author: Dulce de Coco from Vegan Desserts by Hannah Kaminsky; Snickerdoodles from multiple sources via Willow Bird Baking

 Allow to cool on the pan for a few minutes then transfer to a cooling rack to cool completely.

-For an alternative filling, simply mix in some Dulce de Coco with cream cheese and place in the freezer to harden.
+For an alternative filling, simply mix some Dulce de Coco with cream cheese and place in the freezer to harden.
 When frozen, simply pop a ball of this mixture into each chilled portion of cookie dough and bake.
+The ratio I used was ¼ cup Dulce de Coco to 5 ounces of cream cheese.

 When baking stuffed cookies, I cannot stress enough the importance of working with fully chilled dough and fillings.